 God's Child Project.
 We have arranged a variety of day-trip excursions for

-students, and plans for the 2013 program include Iximche Ruins, Patzun for
+students, which may include: Iximche Ruins, Patzun for

 Corpus Christi, Chichicastenango for a Market Day, and Santa Lucia to visit a